jido/decimalsense32/README.md

 # decimalsense32
-A decimal number format that makes sense
+A 32-bit decimal number format that makes sense

-This projects brings some of the cleverness of [decimalsense numbers](https://github.com/jido/decimalsense) to the single precision decimal number world.
+This project takes some of the ideas of [decimalsense numbers](https://github.com/jido/decimalsense) to the single precision decimal number world.

 Decimal numbers do not need be that complex.